luanpotter/shattered-wilds/docs/arcane.md

 Casting a spell typically will require a certain amount of AP ([[Resource_Action_Point | Action Points]]) and FP ([[Resource_Focus_Point | Focus Points]]) to be spent (see Basic Arcane Spell below), requires executing some non-zero amount of Spell Components, and will require a Check on the Spellcaster's Base Attribute:

+{% TODO "revisit formula, put Augmentations as CM to the roll instead" %}

 > Roll Base Spellcasting Attribute + Component Modifiers [+ Other Circumstance Modifiers]

 That value should be matched against the Spell DC which will be: